JetBrains/teamcity-documentation/topics/rest-api-reference.md

 * `id:<internal test id>` available as a part of the URL on the __Test History__ page
 * `name:<full test name>`

-There is  anexperimental support for exposing single test invocations / runs:
+There is an experimental support for exposing single test invocations / runs:

 <table>